 Like industrialized economies Uruguay has also experienced a growing inequality process in wage distribution especially during the nineties and the first years of the 2000s.
-Most studies have attributed this increased inequality to increasing returns to education.
+Most studies have attributed this rise in inequality to increasing returns to education.

 Vigorito (1994) and Gradín and Rossi (2000, 2006) observe an increase in the first and last wage quantile relative to the middle of the distribution.
 In particular, Gradín and Rossi (2000, 2006) find that for the period 1989-1997 in the case of wages there was redistribution from the middle to the extremes that turned out in an increased polarization of wages, similarly to what is observed in the US since the second half of the eighties.
 In Montevideo, these authors explained polarization by education and age, which they consider to be consistent with increasing returns to education and experience.
 In the case of the rest of the country polarization is explained by public versus private sector and activity sector.
-Besides, for the period 2001-2009 Espino (2011) finds that regarding employment creation the most dynamic occupations were those that require primary school or tertiary.
+Besides, for the period 2001-2009 Espino (2011) finds that regarding employment creation the most dynamic occupations were those that require skills at the extremes distribution; i.e primary school or tertiary level.